cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 What I'm presenting in this book is a no-nonsense approach to getting your web app online with a minimum of ceremony and complexity.
 Does [Chef](http://chef.io) have it's place?
 Absolutely.
 But Chef's learning curve is like walking up to the base of El Capitan.
 Unless you're deploying and maintaining dozens or hundreds of servers (like Facebook) I don't think that learning curve is worth it just to get your brand new app (with zero users) available to the world.
 As a former collegue was fond of saying: the juice isn't worth the squeeze.
 (Don't feel bad if you don't know what Chef is.
 We'll be discussing that and many more common, but at times unnecessary, deployment tools.)

-That being said, your app should be prepared for reasonable growth and disasters.
+That being said, your app should be prepared for reasonable growth and disaster recover:

 * One of your app servers suddenly dies
-* A junior developer accidentally executes a `DELETE FROM users;` SQL query
+* A junior developer accidentally runs `DELETE FROM users;` against production
 * Your launch makes it to the front page of Hacker News
-* An image on your homepage suddenly becomes the next great meme
+* An image on your homepage suddenly becomes the [next great meme](http://cdn.meme.am/instances/500x/17349069.jpg)

 Your site must remain available and serving users with a minimum of downtime (ideally none).
 The setup and deployment I discuss will keep you up in all of these scenarios, and more.

-You may even start to think up increasingly unlikely disaster scenarios (the transatlantic internet cable is severed by a rogue submarine at the same time a zombie outbreak hits the east coast of the United States!) and try to figure out ways to keep your site up.
-This is possible within the AWS infrastructure, although I won't have the room in this book to discuss the ramifications of the undead taking over multiple Amazon data centers, sorry.
+You may start to think up increasingly unlikely disaster scenarios (the [transatlantic communcations cables](http://en.wikipedia.org/wiki/Transatlantic_communications_cable) are severed by a rogue submarine at the same time a zombie outbreak hits the east coast of the United States!) and try to figure out how to keep your site up.
+This is possible within the AWS infrastructure, although I won't have the room in this book to discuss the ramifications of the undead taking over multiple Amazon data centers.
+Sorry.

 ## Why you should trust me